Africa’s Little Five Animals

 The Leopard Tortoise

-This little guy is named thus because its shell-markings are suprisingly close to those of a leopard.
+This little guy is named thus because its shell markings are surprisingly close to those of a leopard.
 That's where the similarities end, though.

 While they're part of the Little Five, Leopard Tortoises can grow up to over half a metre in diameter and have a lifespan of 50 to 100 years, making them the biggest of the Little Five and, therefore, one of the easiest to spot.